kalachlegends/school_wars/README.md

 - **Database**: PostgreSQL for storing user data, tests, and scores.
 - **Authentication**: Secure login system to ensure only authorized users can access the platform.

-## Hackathon Experience

-Participating in the hackathon was a thrilling experience.
-Our team worked tirelessly to bring this idea to life.
-The project not only showcased our technical skills but also highlighted our ability to innovate and think creatively under pressure.

 ## Conclusion

 The School Competition Platform is more than just a project; it's a tool to inspire and motivate students by turning learning into an exciting competition.
 We believe this platform has the potential to make a significant impact on how academic challenges are approached in schools.